atmos/warden-github/README.md

 # warden-github

-A [warden](/hassox/warden) strategy that provides oauth authentication to github.
+A [warden](https://github.com/hassox/warden) strategy that provides oauth authentication to github.
 Find out more about enabling your application at github's [oauth quickstart](http://gist.github.com/419219).

-To test it out on localhost set your callback url to 'http://localhost:9292/'.

-There's an example app in [example/app.rb](/atmos/warden-github/blob/master/example/app.rb).

-## Using with GitHub Enterprise

-Export the `OCTOKIT_API_ENDPOINT` environmental variable to the URL of your enterprise install.

 ## The Extension in Action

+To play with the extension, follow these steps:

+1. [Create an application on GitHub](https://github.com/settings/applications/new) and set the callback URL to `http://localhost:9292`
+2. Run the following command with the client id and client secret obtained from the previous step:

         % GITHUB_CLIENT_ID="<from GH>" GITHUB_CLIENT_SECRET="<from GH>" bundle exec rackup

+    This will run the example app [example/simple_app.rb](example/simple_app.rb).

+    If you wish to see multiple user scopes in action, run the above command with an additional variable:

+        % MULTI_SCOPE_APP=1 GITHUB_CLIENT_ID="<from GH>" GITHUB_CLIENT_SECRET="<from GH>" bundle exec rackup

+    This will run the example app [example/multi_scope_app.rb](example/multi_scope_app.rb).

+3. Point your browser at [http://localhost:9292/](http://localhost:9292) and enjoy!

 ## Configuration